brndnmtthws/brndn-io/content/about/index.md

 I've started a few companies of my own.

 I grew up in Canada, moved to San Francisco in 2009, and spent a number of years in New York.
-I don't identify with any particular nation or city, but I find myself often on the Eastern part of North America these days.
+I don't identify with any particular nation state or city, but these days I often find myself often on the Eastern part of North America.
 This page contains a non-exhaustive list of some things I've done or worked on.